Welcome to Starter Costa Rica!

 You will be traveling by private ground transportation and public bus and taxi throughout your trip.

 You will be staying in shared boutique hotel rooms in the heart of Manuel Antonio for the duration of your trip.
+The hotel is a short bus ride away from one of the best beaches in Costa Rica.

 Laundry is available at the hotel for an additional fee.
 Ask your Trip Leader for details.